Speedy Animal Control

 • Treat affected area with solutions to neutralize or reduce odors.

 Sometimes animals die in the worst places; in attics, walls, or under the house.
 When these animals pass on, it is often difficult to locate and remove them.
 But Our San Diego Dead Animal Removal Team is up for the task and poised to succeed.
 Dead Animal Removal is one of the dirtiest jobs on the planet.
 And is definitely not meant for the squeamish of heart.
 We do what others won't.
 We climb into hot attics, crawl underneath wet, muddy, and dusty homes, cut open walls (only when needed) "sniff out" the animal, remove it and any affected materials, decontaminate the affected area, and then dispose of the carcass in an approved manner.
-Dead Animal Removal is never a pleasant experience!
+Removing a Dead Animal Removal in San Diego is never a pleasant experience!
 However, we strive to make our customers happy by doing everything that we can in the most efficient manner possible.

 Repairs may be needed to keep those pesky animals out, and are available for and additional fee.
 Your Damage Control Specialist will advise accordingly.
 These wild animals contain parasites, diseases, and pose health risks.
 When these wild animals take up residence in your homes they often urinate and defecate everywhere.
 This can cause major health risks.
 Removal of these wild animals must be done, and should only be performed by Trained-Licensed Professionals.